Ido Erev

 Ido Erev (עדו ערב) is an Israeli psychologist.

-Erev is the Women’s Division—ATS Academic Chair, Vice Dean for the MBA programs and heads the Technion section of the Max Wertheimer Minerva Center for Cognitive Research, and head of the Technion's ICORE group for Empirical Legal Studies of Decision Making.
+Ido Erev is the Women’s Division—ATS Academic Chair, Vice Dean for the MBA programs, and heads the Technion section of the Max Wertheimer Minerva Center for Cognitive Research.
+He leads the Technion's ICORE group for Empirical Legal Studies of Decision Making.

-His research has been covered in the New York Times to explain the rapid spread of the Corona Virus, Jerusalem Post, and the Times of Israel.
+In early 2020, prior to the virus reaching global pandemic status, his research was used in an article in the New York Times to explain the rapid spread of the COVID-19 coronavirus.

+His research has also been written about in the Jerusalem Post and the Times of Israel.